 One other thing we've used our client survey for is to get specific feedback.
 We also ask about satisfaction relative to certain products or services, so we know what we need to work on.
 That's one aspect of striving for continuous improvement, but the other is improving through innovation.
 In that regard, we ask open-ended questions that allow clients to make comments or suggestions that may lead us to consider a new service, product, or delivery channel.

 We recently conducted our annual survey – key point here, if you want good data, make sure the data is gathered through a third party in an anonymous way – and the results are in!
-I’m proud to say that our overall score improved from 76 to 77, quite a bit higher than the median NPS* for financial services and banking, which are 44 and 30, respectively.
+I’m proud to say that our overall score1 improved from 77 to 78, quite a bit higher than the median NPS for investment firms4 and banking3, which are 45 and 23, respectively.

 If your business wants to understand how your customers really feel about you, consider an anonymous survey using NPS.
 Unless, like Jack Nicholson told Tom Cruise in A Few Good Men: “You can’t handle the truth!”